 4. Plan activities for your children’s ability levels.

 You might want to incorporate every subject area in your unit study, or you might want to have separate activities for language and math.
 KONOS doesn’t cover a language and math sequence (although it often has activities that reinforce language and math skills), so you’ll most likely need other curriculum materials for those areas.
-We always used Montessori materials in the early years and a mixture of materials later on.
+We always used Montessori materials in the early years and a mixture of language and math materials later on.

 5. Decide how you’ll record your unit.